kio42069/cleanurdownloads/README.md

 py downloadsCleaner.py
 ```
 - After the terminal prints the success message, open up your file explorer and check for results

+## How to extend the script to include custom file extensions
+It's a fairly simple code, and actually works on any folder to be used to organise.
+Just run in in the folder you want to organise.

+Anywways back to customising the code, you simply need to add in the extension names required on the required lists.
+And if you want to add any new kind of folder, simply add it in the two lines where the folder names are declared.

+I will probably add a few comments to indicate where to edit the code incase it's not too clear